AltarsCN/luci-app-ddns/README.md

 - Translations reside in `po/`—run `make package/luci-app-ddns/compile` to refresh `.lmo` files.
 - Follow LuCI coding guidelines: ES5-compatible JavaScript, `L.bind`, `form.Map`, and `ui` module patterns.

+## Continuous Integration
+- GitHub Actions workflow `Build and Release Packages` automatically builds OpenWrt `.ipk` packages using the official OpenWrt 23.05 SDK。目前矩阵覆盖 `x86/64`、`ramips/mt7621 (mipsel_24kc)` 与 `mediatek/filogic (aarch64_generic)`，可按需扩展。
+- A companion job assembles an `.apk` package following the new OpenWrt 25 apk-based package manager layout, embedding `.PKGINFO`, `control.tar.gz`, and `data.tar.gz` so that `apk` can install the LuCI files directly (this is still not an Android application).
+- Release artifacts are organized per architecture (`release/by-arch/<arch>/...`) and bundled into `luci-app-ddns-<arch>.tar.gz`, with a consolidated `SHA256SUMS` and `INDEX.txt` published alongside the raw packages for quick mirroring.
+- Artifacts are uploaded for every push to `main`; annotated tags (`v*`) or manual runs with the `release=true` input also attach the artifacts to a GitHub Release alongside SHA256 checksums.
+- Extend the matrix in `.github/workflows/build-and-release.yml` to add more OpenWrt targets or tweak metadata (e.g., dependencies, description) if your deployment requires it.

 ## Contributing
 1. Fork and branch from `main`.
 2. Add UI features or provider integrations with accessible fallbacks for older browsers.